kletobias/p2022/_projects/deep-dive-tabular-data-pt-4.md

 relationship, the rank correlation is used to calculate the correlations.
 The final plot applies the same color to features whose rank correlation values are close to each other.
-On the x-axis, one can see the strength of the correlation, with close to zero indicating, that the assumed linear relationship between the features in this group is one of no consistent change.
-Values close to one indicate a close to perfect monotonic relationship. $$H_0$$ is, that each variable pair is uncorrelated.
+On the x-axis, one can see the strength of the correlation, with close to zero indicating that the assumed linear relationship between the features in this group is one of no consistent change.
+Values close to one indicate a close to perfect monotonic relationship. $$H_0$$ is that each variable pair is uncorrelated.